pierluigiferrari/behavioral_cloning_for_vehicle_steering/README.md

 ###A Word on Validation

 I did use a validation dataset, but while the validation error is helpful to monitor overfitting and to make sure that your model is getting better, it is not the crucial metric to look at here.
 Your model either can or cannot drive the car around the entire track, and the validation error can't tell you when that point is reached (if your validation dataset even reflects all relevant situations!).
 Consider this: Whether your model predicts slightly incorrect steering angles in a lot of situations or a severely incorrect steering angle in only one situation might result in roughly the same validation error, but in the former case your car might make it around the track and in the latter case it will drive off a cliff.
 And if, in the latter case, that one situation where your model fails badly is not reflected in your validation dataset, then you might even get a near-zero validation error despite the model failing.
-The bottom line is, the validation error played only a small role for the decisions I made, the crucial and more insightful test is to watch your model in autonomous mode.
+The bottom line is, the validation error played only a small role for the decisions I made, the crucial and more insightful test is to watch your model drive in autonomous mode.

 ###The Training Process